The Adventure Of A Lifetime

-- Zodiac excursions touring icebergs and glaciers as permitted by weather and conditions.
+- Shore landings and Zodiac excursions as permitted by weather and local conditions.

 - Presentations by our Expedition Team and guest speakers.

-- A pair of rubber expedition boots on loan for shore landings.
+- Use of a pair of rubber expedition boots on loan for shore landings.
 These will be returned at the end of the voyage.

 - Memories that last a lifetime!

-Day 2 – Board the Sea Adventurer and set sail down the Beagle Channel.
+Day 2 – Board the Ocean Albatros and set sail down the Beagle Channel.

 Day 7 – Ronge/Island/Mt.
 Britannia.
-Visit a penguin rookery at Georges Point.
+Visit penguin rookery at Georges Point.

-Day 10 – New ski descents and nature cruises of Charlotte Bay; begin the journey north in the evening.
+Day 10 – New ski descents and nature cruises of Charlotte Bay; begin journey north.

-Day 11/12 – Sail the Drake Passage; pass the dramatic cliffs of Cape Horn.
+Day 11 & 12 – Sail Drake Passage; pass the dramatic cliffs of Cape Horn.

-Day 13 – Disembark the Sea Adventurer in Ushuaia, Argentina.
+Day 13 – Disembark the Ocean Albatros in Ushuaia, Argentina.

 *Flexibility is necessary for all Antarctic travel.
-This program is subject to change throughout the journey depending on ice, weather and local conditions.
+The program is subject to change throughout the journey depending on ice, weather, and local conditions.
 Safety is our #1 priority.

 I am traveling alone.
-Can Ice Axe provide me with a roommate?
+Can you provide me with a roommate?

-Ice Axe will do their best to accommodate all passengers traveling alone by finding the best roommate match possible.
+We will do our best to accommodate all passengers traveling alone by finding the best roommate match possible.
 Some flexibility may be necessary.
 If we are unable to find a suitable roommate then you will be invoiced for a single supplement price.

 How do I reserve my trip?

 Fill out the form at the top of this page.
-When you submit your name and your email it will take you to our trip video.
-Watch our new video and then click on the “Reserve Your Trip Here” button at the bottom of the page and follow the steps.
+When you submit your name and email it will take you to our trip video.
+Watch the video and then click on the “Reserve Your Trip Here” button at the bottom of the page and follow the steps.

 What is the weather like?

 The weather in Antarctica is extremely unpredictable.
 Antarctica is actually the driest continent on earth and is classified as a polar desert.
-Only 12 inches on average of precipitation falls each year in the interior but along the coast can accumulate several feet.
+Only 12 inches on average of precipitation falls each year in the interior but along the coast several feet can accumulate.
 This means that you will likely have some sunny days ideal for skiing down its pristine mountains, wildlife viewing, and taking in the expansive landscape.
 Be sure to bring your sunglasses and sunscreen!
-It is also warmer and easier to get burnt than you think!
+It is also warmer and easier to get burnt than you may think!
 Heavy rainfall is unusual; strong winds are relatively common, so it is important to pack accordingly.
-The average temperatures on the Antarctic Peninsula during the summer months range from approximately 23º – 40º F. The weather in Ushuaia is a bit warmer but also has the wind and rain characteristics of the Antarctic weather systems.
+The average temperatures on the Antarctic Peninsula during the summer months range from approximately 23º – 41º F. The weather in Ushuaia is a bit warmer but also has the wind and rain characteristics of the Antarctic weather systems.